 2. Create a trailhead area for users of the Capital Crescent Trail, featuring seating, bike parking, landscaping, and improved drainage

-The first public meeting for the Water Street Staircase Rehabilitation and Capital Crescent Trail Trailhead Project is on Tuesday, August 25.
+The first public meeting for the Water Street Staircase Rehabilitation and Capital Crescent Trail Trailhead Project was held on Tuesday, August 25.
 Click here watch the recording of Public Meeting #1, and click here to view the meeting presentation.